 Content Delivery On Mobile Apps

 Until recently content delivery and publishing were only optimized for desktop users.
-We’ve now passed the mobile tipping point, because more than half of traffic on websites is from mobile users.
-As of April 2015 google started rewarding mobile friendly websites with higher ranking in search results.
-If your organization website is responsive and mobile friendly, then good job!
-If you are publishing content on a regular basis however, there are still two problems:
+We’ve now passed the mobile tipping point because more than half of traffic on websites is from mobile users.
+As of April 2015, google started rewarding mobile-friendly websites with a higher ranking in search results.
+If your organization’s website is responsive and mobile-friendly, then good job!
+If you are publishing content on a regular basis, however, there are still two problems:

 What’s a Content API?

 API stands for Application Programming Interface.
-It is fancy term for how a piece of software can communicate with another piece of software.
-In case of content APIs, it is the mobile app requesting content from your content management system (CMS) that you are using for your website.
-Most modern CMS offer APIs either natively or using plugins, modules, or extensions.
+It is a fancy term for how a piece of software can communicate with another piece of software.
+In the case of content APIs, it is the mobile app requesting content from the content management system (CMS) that you are using for your website.
+Most modern CMS offers APIs either natively or using plugins, modules, or extensions.

 Supporting Multiple Content Types

 A CMS offers different types of content types.
-For example WordPress provides Pages, Posts, and Media.
-WordPress plugins can extend its media types.
+For example, WordPress provides Pages, Posts, and Media.
+WordPress plugins can extend their media types.
 They offer custom types such as Portfolio Items, Products, or Testimonies.
-In Drupal you can create different media types by configuration or by installing custom modules.
+In Drupal, you can create different media types by configuration or by installing custom modules.
 You can access different content types via the API and design custom mobile views for rendering them.

 Managing Content Metadata